gdsc-bme/flarelytics/README.md

 > At this moment, the project is under active development and is not ready for production use.

-Built on top of Cloudflare Workers and MongoDB (undergoing transition to PlanetScale/MySQL).
+Built on top of Cloudflare Workers and PlanetScale.
 Currently, supports tracking for a *single domain* only.

 Mainteined by [Google Developer Student Club at Budapest University of Technology and Economics](https://gdsc.community.dev/budapest-university-of-technology-and-economics/).